mi3nts/summer2021/adit/dailyNotes.md

 - Worked on trying to resample hourly data using Julia
 ## July 14th, 2021
 - Continued to attempt resampling with Julia
+## July 15th, 2021
+- Worked on reformating time data to make it favorable to Julia (specific order of time is needed for resampling)